DomainPropertyGroup/ios-resources/README.md

 Delegate methods
 ---------------------

 >When creating a component that uses delegation include a reference to that component through it’s delegate methods.
 Try to use the component name, excluding the prefix, at the start of each delegate method whenever possible.
-The component will be called “DFPickerView” for this example.
+The component will be called “DMPickerView” for this example.

 ###Incorrect
  ```objective-c